 Whatever!
 They are still gonna die.

-Death panic inevitably produces a corrupt and regressive politics, and the philosophical attitude produces tolerant and healthy politics.
-But we’re suffering globally from a wave of death panic, with walls and shutdowns and racism and rising authoritarianism, all exacerbated by the fear of climate change, droughts, famine, rising seas.
+Death panic inevitably produces a corrupt and regressive politics, and the philosophical attitude produces a tolerant and healthy politics.
+But we’re suffering globally from a wave of death panic, with the walls and shutdowns and racism and rising authoritarianism, all exacerbated by the fear of climate change, droughts, famine, rising seas.
 This is no accident, it’s the fear of things running out.
 And maybe they will!
 But we don’t have to panic or hurt each other; death is inevitable, but fear isn’t.

-Renouncing one’s own greed, understanding oneself as one small participant in the infinitely long conga line of history, is reassuring, as is the idea that you can contribute to the well-being of those who will survive you.
+Renouncing one’s own greed, understanding oneself as one small participant in the long conga line of history, is reassuring, as is the idea that you can contribute to the well-being of those who will survive you.
 In fact it’s the only real (by which I mean, lasting) balm for the fear that is the inevitable companion of life.

-A rough test of whether a government is inclined to take or give is its citizens’ freedoms of movement and of speech.
+A rough test of whether a government is inclined to take or give is to consider its citizens’ freedoms of movement and of speech.
 Sick, fearful societies restrict movement, spy on their citizens and oppress their journalists; the more people are allowed to live, speak and travel unimpeded, as they wish, the healthier the society.

 This is all that matters, and only politicians who center their efforts on the well-being of ordinary people, and who have a proven record of this concern, should be considered for any high office.
 This isn’t a matter of personality or of individualism but of demonstrated actions; not personal character or probity but mere fidelity to the truth that anyone can demonstrate, or not.